Welsh nationalism: English rule in Wales

 Since conquest, there have been Welsh rebellions against English rule.
-The last, and the most significant revolt was the Glyndŵr Rising of 1400–1415, which briefly restored independence.
-Owain Glyndŵr held the first Welsh parliament (Senedd) in Machynlleth in 1404 where he was proclaimed Prince of Wales and a second parliament in 1405 in Harlech.
-Following the eventual defeat of the Glyndŵr rebellion and a brief period of independence, it wasn't until 1999 that a Welsh legislative body was re-established as the National Assembly of Wales which was renamed Senedd Cymru/Welsh Parliament in 2020.
+The last and most significant revolt was the Glyndŵr Rising of 1400–1415, which briefly restored independence.
+Owain Glyndŵr held the first Welsh parliament (Senedd) in Machynlleth in 1404, when he was proclaimed Prince of Wales, and a second parliament in 1405 in Harlech.
+After the eventual defeat of the Glyndŵr rebellion and a brief period of independence, it was not until 1999 that a Welsh legislative body was re-established as the National Assembly of Wales; it was renamed "Senedd Cymru/Welsh Parliament" in 2020.

-In the 16th century, King Henry VIII of the Tudor dynasty, (a royal house of Welsh origin) and the English parliament, passed the Laws in Wales Acts, also referred to as the "Acts of Union", which incorporated Wales fully into the Kingdom of England.

-During the reign of Henry VIII the Laws in Wales Acts 1535 and 1542 were passed without any democratic mandate, annexing Wales into the English legal system.
+In the 16th century, King Henry VIII of the Tudor dynasty (a royal house of Welsh origin) together with the English parliament, passed the Laws in Wales Acts, also referred to as the "Acts of Union", which incorporated Wales fully into the Kingdom of England.
+These were not democratic times, and these laws were passed without any democratic mandate.
+Nevertheless, their effect was to abolish the Welsh legal system and integrate Wales into the English legal system.
+These Acts also gave political representation for Wales in the Westminster Parliament.
 The repressive measures against the Welsh that had been in place since the revolt of Owain Glyndŵr over a century earlier were removed.
-As a result of the passage of the Acts, the Welsh language was stripped of its official status and role within Wales.
-The Welsh legal system was also in turn abolished in order to legally integrate Wales into the English legal system.
-These Acts also gave political representation for Wales in the Westminster Parliament.
+The Acts also stripped the Welsh language of its official status and role within Wales.